WISION-Lab/photoncube2video/README.md

 ```
 cargo +nightly fmt
 ```

+Similarly we use `black` to format the python parts of the project.

 To keep the project lean, it's recommended to check for unused dependencies [using this tool](https://github.com/est31/cargo-udeps), like so: